+Group: Mondays from 12:30-3:30; section 1 (Diamond) will meet in York 117, and section 2 (Hanson)

-Group Supervision Class: Section 1 will meet Mondays from 12:30pm - 3:30pm; Section 2 will meet Mondays from 1:30pm-4:30pm.
-Location TBD (see webadvisor).
-On-Site Supervision: Weekly appointment arranged with site supervisor
+On-Site: Weekly appointment arranged with site supervisor

 Expanded Course Description and Objectives:

 This year-long integrated school-based practicum in which candidates are supervised under a practicing school psychologist in a local school district, offers opportunities for: a) development of skill competencies for school psychology practice, b) integration of skills in a problem-solving and outcomesdriven approach to service delivery, and c) increased fluency in service delivery.
 Candidates will work with preschool and/or K-12 school-aged children and their families with a variety of educational and behavioral difficulties, using prevention and intervention models.
 Candidates receive extensive formative evaluation through close college and field-based supervision.